elatov/elatov.github.io/_posts/2012-07-30-seeing-lun-queue-depth-filling-up-with-ucs-b300s-and-emc-vmax.md

 > Also make sure to set the Disk.SchedNumReqOutstanding parameter to the same value as the queue depth.
 If this parameter is given a higher value than the queue depth, it is still capped at the queue depth.
 However, if this parameter is given a lower value than the queue depth, only that many outstanding commands are issued from the ESX kernel to the LUN from all virtual machines.
 The Disk.SchedNumReqOutstanding setting has no effect when there is only one virtual machine issuing I/O to the LUN.

 So when modifying the LUN Queue Length on the HBA drivers also modify the DSNRO accordingly.
 Because DQLEN will be set to the minimum of the two.
-If you want to read more on how DSNRO works, I suggest reading this yellow brick blog "<a href="http://www.yellow-bricks.com/2011/06/23/disk-schednumreqoutstanding-the-story/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.yellow-bricks.com/2011/06/23/disk-schednumreqoutstanding-the-story/']);">Disk.SchedNumReqOutstanding the story</a>".
+If you want to read more on how DSNRO works, I suggest reading this yellow brick blog "[Disk.SchedNumReqOutstanding the story](http://www.yellow-bricks.com/2011/06/23/disk-schednumreqoutstanding-the-story/)".

 There are two other things that can affect the DQLEN value.
 The first one is the adaptive queue depth algorithm.
-More information can be found in the <a href="http://kb.vmware.com/kb/1008113" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://kb.vmware.com/kb/1008113']);">VMware KB 1008113</a>.
+More information can be found in the [VMware KB 1008113](http://kb.vmware.com/kb/1008113).
 From that KB:

 > VMware ESX 3.5 Update 4 and ESX 4.0 introduces an adaptive queue depth algorithm that adjusts the LUN queue depth in the VMkernel I/O stack.
 This algorithm is activated when the storage array indicates I/O congestion by returning a BUSY or QUEUE FULL status.
 These status codes may indicate congestion at the LUN level or at the port (or ports) on the array.
 When congestion is detected, VMkernel throttles the LUN queue depth.
 The VMkernel attempts to gradually restore the queue depth when congestion conditions subside.
 >
 > This algorithm can be activated by changing the values of the QFullSampleSize and QFullThreshold parameters.
 When the number of QUEUE FULL or BUSY conditions reaches the QFullSampleSize value, the LUN queue depth reduces to half of the original value.
 When the number of good status conditions received reaches the QFullThreshold value, the LUN queue depth increases one at a time.

 If you see the SCSI Sense Codes mentioned in the above KB then you know your DQLEN value is impacted.